Java flavoured SVG

 onmouseoutWhen the mouse cursors leaves the object

 Table 1.
-Events for Graphical Elements.
+Events for graphical elements.

 <script type="text/ecmascript"><![CDATA[